Course Description | Credits | Term | Frequency | |

 BEE 221 Ecological Engineering Fundamentals |

 Introduction to the concepts and practice of ecological engineering including characteristics, classification, and modeling of ecosystems; ecosystem protection; and sustainable uses of ecosystems, including treatment wetlands, land treatment systems, and ecologically sensitive stormwater management, to meet the needs of human societies.
-PREREQS: One year of college biology and chemistry and MTH 256 or instructor approval required. |
+PREREQS: Sophomore standing or consent of instructor |

 3 | Winter | Annually |